This tutorial will walk through how to leverage the

 Please use this resource as a guide when determining how to summarize your data.
 It’s important to note that new statistical blocks are in development, so if they are not listed below, you can hover over any of the stat blocks in the app and text will appear for a “quick reference” description.
 The stat blocks we showcased in the demo above include the following:

-Eight summary statistics are displayed.
+MEAN: Eight summary statistics are displayed.
 These

 include n, mean, standard deviation, median, Q1, Q3, Min, and